Lawrence, Kansas: Arts and culture

 The city is known for a thriving music and art scene.
-Rolling Stone named Lawrence one of the "best lil' college towns" in the country in its August 11, 2005, issue.
 The New York Times said Lawrence had "the most vital music scene between Chicago and Denver" in a travel column on February 25, 2005.
-Locally owned bar and music venue The Replay Lounge was named one of Esquire magazine's top 25 bars/venues in the country in 2007.

 The Lied Center of Kansas presents Broadway musicals, internationally touring dance companies and headline artists such as The Beach Boys, Kristin Chenoweth, Lyle Lovett and Kansas.

 In December 2005, the city announced International Dadaism Month, celebrating the early 20th century art movement.
 In the spirit of Dada, rather than select a typical calendar month for the occasion, Mayor Dennis "Boog" Highberger set the dates for the "Month" as February 4, March 28, April 1, July 15, August 2, August 7, August 16, August 26, September 18, September 22, October 1, October 17, and October 26, determined by rolling dice and pulling numbers out of a hat.

 Lawrence is home to many bands and record labels.
 Many artists, such as Paw, Mates of State, The New Amsterdams, Kansas, Fourth of July, White Flight, The Anniversary, Minus Story, The Appleseed Cast, Old Canes, Ad Astra Per Aspera, Ghosty, The Esoteric and The Get Up Kids originated in Lawrence or its surrounding areas.
 KJHK 90.7 FM, the University of Kansas's student-run radio station, is a staple of the local music scene.
-It won a CMJ award in 2006 for "most improved station," and it was nominated for a Plug Award for best college radio station in 2007.